zendesk/samson_secret_puller/README.md

 Merge PR then `docker pull zendesk/samson_secret_puller` to get latest digest.
-(for branches, `rake build` and then tag+push them manually)
+(for branches, `rake build` and then tag+push them manually) For zendesk: image is pushed to GCR, use the sha from the latest build.

 ## Ruby Gem